ericwpeterson/monux/README.md

 # monux

 This project is obsolete.
-Please see remote-redux-five.
+Please see [remote-redux-five](https://github.com/ericwpeterson/remote-redux-five )